 Exciting news!
 We are now offering on-demand walking tours of Maastricht with plenty of themes to choose from – there’s something for everyone!
-The tours will run with a maximum of four people (for now) and at €10 per person they are an absolute steal, even if we do say so ourselves.
+The tours will run with a maximum of three people (as of 18/11/2020) and at €10 per person they are an absolute steal, even if we do say so ourselves.

 Make sure to browse the pictures here to discover all of our offerings.
 If you have any questions or would like to organise a tour, send us a message via social media or contact us at: email@example.com

 Our amazing winners for this competition are Tessa Kramer and Annemie Satijn – Congratulations!
 They will each receive a lovely Maastricht merchandise package courtesy of Visit Maastricht with a tote bag, coffee mug and notebook.